 For this one, I downloaded an mp4 clip with SaveFromNet, imported into PhotoShop 6 as Layers (one every 10 seconds).
 I changed the size to leave from to slide in the keyboard image, and placed the text on the screen to appear sequentially (turning layers on and off).

 No major connection here, no gif associative trail, just a pile of GIF detritus.

-The post "A Big Box Full of A Lot of Little GIFs" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2014/06/box-of-gifs/) on June 8, 2014.
+The post "A Big Box Full of A Lot of Little GIFs" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2014/06/box-of-gifs/) on June 8, 2014.